Devonzhang/contract-test-demo/README.md

 gradle pactPublish
 ```

-Finally, you can build learn-now to check if this provider followed the rule.
+Finally, you can run BookProviderPactTest in learn-now to check if this provider following the rule we just published.

-You can write consumer test in GraphqlConsumerPactTest.java and write provider test in BookProviderPactTest.java.
+You can write your own consumer test in GraphqlConsumerPactTest.java and write provider test in
+BookProviderPactTest.java.